dev-pipeline/dev-pipeline/docs/config.rst

 * :code:`dp.build_dir` - The build directory of a specific package.
 This will be a folder within :code:`dp.build_root`.
 * :code:`dp.build_root` - The root directory for all package builds.
+* :code:`dp.overrides` - A comma-separated list of overrides_ that should be
+  considered for this project.
+* :code:`dp.override_list` - A comma-separated list of overrides_ applied to a
+  specific package.
 * :code:`dp.profile_name` -  The name of the profile_ a build is configured
   for.
 * :code:`dp.src_dir` - The full path to the source folder for each package.